 Alcohol is also unique in that it has a high thermic effect, with about 20% of the calories in alcohol being burned during digestion.

 Although you’ve probably read that alcohol contains 7 calories per gram, in reality it’s closer to 5.7 calories per gram due to this thermic effect.
 As a result, when people substitute some of their daily carb intake with an equivalent amount of alcohol, they often lose weight.

-When it comes to muscle-building, research shows moderate alcohol consumption has little to no impact on your ability to gain muscle or strength, while large amounts of alcohol reduces testosterone levels and probably interferes with muscle growth and recovery.
+When it comes to muscle-building, research shows moderate alcohol consumption has little to no impact on your ability to gain muscle or strength, while consuming lots of alcohol reduces testosterone levels and probably interferes with muscle growth and recovery.